 Please enjoy this video designed to highlight the many events and attractions that Grand Rapids-Kent County Convention/Arena Authority (CAA) have supported recently that demonstrate their ongoing commitment to our African-American community.

 - Rosa Parks Circle, downtown's unique combination of park, sculpture, amphitheater and ice-skating rink, is fronted by a statue of the Civil Rights pioneer.

 - The Grand Rapids Times, published since 1957, is one of several media organizations serving the African-American community.

 - This "City of Churches" boasts a variety of predominately African-American churches across different denominations.

-- Native son Marvin Sapp conducts a Grammy-wining gospel singing career while serving as founder and senior pastor at Lighthouse Full Life Center Church in Grand Rapids.
+- Native son, Marvin Sapp, conducts a Grammy-winning gospel singing career while serving as founder and senior pastor at Lighthouse Full Life Center Church in Grand Rapids.